datachrist/Multi-dimensional-search-engine/README.md

    g.
 PriceHike(l,h,r): increase the price of every product, whose id is
       in the range [l,h], by r%  Discard any fractional pennies in the new prices of items.
 Returns the sum of the net increases of the prices.

+Note: These Operations are implemented in Node.java File and other are helper classes.